 · Such Tour Offer will consist of our Tour Terms and Conditions, as well as a quotation estimate setting out the tour itinerary and costs.

-· Once your deposit and signed Terms and Conditions have been received, we will send you a confirmation invoice which confirms your booking.
+· Once your deposit and signed Terms and Conditions have been received, we will send you a confirmation pro-forma invoice for the remaining amount to be paid for the Tour, which by receiving that pro-forma invoice confirms your booking.

 · You are not allowed to combine our offered tour elements, lodge or hotel reservations or aircraft rentals with those from other suppliers without our written consent when you join one of our Tours.

 We are a full member of the South African Travel Organisation called SATSA.